 So tonight I will talk about a pretty important topic.
-Majority of the cultures and societies around the world teach us “not to be” confrontational.
+The majority of cultures and societies around the world teach us “not to be” confrontational.
 But there is a fine line between speaking our mind and at the same time not sounding rude.
-Once you master that, your personal and professional life can become a bliss.
+Once you master that, your personal and professional life can become bliss.

-I have always been an introvert and like most introverts I have been misjudged and bullied.
-At certain point during my teenage years, I felt like I have had enough.
-I started coming out of my shell and pretty much started flipping people’s mind with my straight forwardness.
+I have always been an introvert and like most introverts, I have been misjudged and bullied.
+At a certain point during my teenage years, I felt like I had had enough.
+I started coming out of my shell and pretty much started flipping people’s minds with my straightforwardness.
 The “once introvert (miss-understood as shy) little girl” started saying things like it is.
 Teenage years are the time of character building.
-By that time I figured out that I am a dignified emotional being and if someone has said or done something to me which I didn’t like, I must speak up right when it is happening, not after the event had taken place.
+By that time I figured out that I am a dignified emotional being and if someone has said or done something to me which I didn’t like, I must speak upright when it is happening, not after the event had taken place.
 Because if I don’t, I will keep thinking about it the whole day subconsciously which would create an unnecessary bad vibe in my mental environment.
 We always make a choice between our own mental peace and people’s acceptance.
-I am a go-getter and for me my mental harmony is of absolute importance.
+I am a go-geter and for me, my mental harmony is of absolute importance.
 I put my mental peace on a pedestal.
-If my mind is not in peace, it gets in my way of getting things done.
+If my mind is not at peace, it gets in my way of getting things done.